 After the sermon (or after the Creed) the Celebrant invites those to be admitted as catechumens to come forward with their sponsors.

 The Celebrant then asks the following question of those to be admitted.
 If desired, the question may be asked of each person individually.

-What do you seek?
-Life in Christ.
+Answer Unit what do you seek?

 The Celebrant then says,